at8i/cmus-setup/README.md

 # CMUS setup for your Ubuntu or Ubuntu based distro #
-A complete cmus setup with lyrics, cover arts and log edit setup.
+A complete cmus setup with lyrics, cover arts and tag edit setup.
 It also downloads the lyrics to `/home/USERNAME/lyrics` in `{$ARTIS}_{$TITLE}_lyrics_1.txt` for future use.
 You can change them all to .lrc files if you want.
 And cover art for cmus which will be in track's folder.
 1. [Installation](#Installation)